RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 - States: simplified perception with 1 control point and 16 states
 - Position of the control point on the x-axis: 100
 - Actions: 3
-- Target speed: 10 km/h
+- Target speed: 10 km/h (but the range oscilates from 2-11 km/h)
 - Reward function: distance to lane center
 - Epochs: 500 or 12 hours
 - Steps per epoch: 400